-- C10.3.1 Students will be informed of their confirmed marks as agreed by the Board of Examiners or Examination Committee for all levels of a programme of study, both overall and for individual modules. - C10.3.2 Results lists (which include the results of deferred/referred students) will be prepared and will be published within 5 working days of the meeting of the Board of Examiners. - C10.3.3 Results lists will take a standard form namely: - College or collaborative partner - Award - · Assessment results level: - Student name and student ID: Pass/deferred/referred (include details as necessary) - Classifications
+- C10.3.1 Students will be informed of their confirmed marks as agreed by the Board of Examiners or Examination Committee for all levels of a programme of study, both overall and for individual modules. - C10.3.2 Results lists (which include the results of deferred/referred students) will be prepared and will be published within 5 working days of the meeting of the Board of Examiners. - C10.3.3 Results lists will take a standard form namely: - Institution or collaborative partners. - Award. - Assessment results level. - Student name and student ID: Pass/deferred/referred (include details as necessary). - Classifications.